 through, and seeing results in others.
 Thatâs why Iâm a coach and hope to see you out here with

-Jared Broderick: Head Coach of the Bountiful group:
+Jared Broderick: Head Coach of the Davis County group:

 I was introduced to running by my wife.
 I entered a half marathon with her just to show her that

 I could do it and so I could tell her how ridiculous running is.
 I knew I was in trouble when a

 couple days after the race I found myself sitting on the couch thinking, "I could be running right

 now.."
 Since then I have completed races in every distance up to and including a hundred